 2019 Outstanding Science Trade Books

 Seeking to improve your collection of science books for students?
-Peruse the Outstanding Science Trade Books 2019 list, chosen by a book review panel appointed by the National Science Teachers Association (NSTA) and assembled in cooperation with the Children’s Book Council (CBC).
+Peruse the Outstanding Science Trade Books 2019 (PDF) list, chosen by a book review panel appointed by the National Science Teachers Association (NSTA) and assembled in cooperation with the Children’s Book Council (CBC).
 Reading science trade books are the perfect way for students to build literacy skills while learning science content.

 Colorado Teen Literature Conference